la-test/.github/pull_request_template.md

 **Additional context**: <any_other_context_about_it_goes_here>

 ## Types of changes

-What types of changes does your code introduce?
 _Put an `x` in the boxes that apply_

 - [ ] Documentation or cosmetic update (not impacting the code)